bxparks/rpn83p/docs/TVM.md

 According to the rule of signs, these are the number of possible solutions:

 ```
-0: no solution
+0 sign change: no solution
-1: exactly one solution
+1 sign change: exactly one solution
-2: no solution or 2 solutions
+2 sign changes: no solution or 2 solutions
 ```

-If the TVM Solver finds that the number of sign changes is 0, then it knows immediately that there are no solutions to the polynomial equation, and it can let the user know immediately.
+If the TVM Solver finds that the number of sign changes is 0, then it knows immediately that there are no solutions to the polynomial equation and a `TVM No Solution` message is displayed immediately.

-The RPN83P code uses the following algorithm to determine if there are no sign
-changes:

-- initialize 2 counters:
+If the number of sign changes is 1 or 2, the TVM Solver attempts to find a solution numerically (see [Secant Method](#secant-method) below).
+Here are the possible outcomes:
+- If a solution is found, and:
+    - the number of sign changes is 1, then we know that we have found the only possible solution and the status message is `TVM Calculated`.
+    - the number of sign changes is 2, then we know that there are actually 2 solutions and we have found only one, so the status message is `TVM Calculated (Multiple)` to let the user know that only one of the two solutions was found.
+- If a solution is *not* found, and:
-    - `numNonZero`: number of non-zero coefficients
+    - the number of sign changes is 1, we display `TVM Not Found`.
-    - `sumSign`: sum of the `sign(coef)`, where `sign(coef)` is:
-        - 0 for positive, and
-        - 1 for negative
-        - the `sign(coef)` corresponds directly to the sign bit of a TI-OS floating point number
-- loop through the coefficients, and update the 2 counters
-    - only 3 different coefficients need to be considered because the `PMT` coefficients are all identical
-- if `sumSign == numNonZero` OR `sumSign == 0`, then there were *no* sign changes
-- if `numNonZero == 0`, then the TVM variables were ill-defined and an error should be shown to the user

-The TVM Solver does not check for 1 sign-change or 2 sign-changes, because I am not sure that there is an easy way to distinguish between "no solution" and "two solutions".
-And it does not seem useful to know if there is exactly one solution or 2 solutions, because we would have to perform the numerical iteration to the find the root in either case.
+    - the number of sign changes is 2, we don't know if there are actually no solutions, or if there are 2 solutions that we could not find numerically.
+      So the message is also `TVM Not Found` in this case.

 ### Taming Overflows